 From my experience as a coach, this is the area most golfers neglect.
 We all love the idea of building a perfect swing.
 However, golf is about getting the ball in the hole.
 You need to practice this.

 Skills games are there to practice just that.
-Your focus should shift from working on your technique, to getting the dam ball into the hole, or down the fairway.
-Here is were your really grow your golfing skill.
+Your focus should shift from working on your technique to getting the dam ball into the hole, or down the fairway.
+Here is where you really grow your golfing skill.

 You should build a library of skills games that really challenge the areas of your game you need to improve.